MarcusRisanger/Dataverse-API/README.md

 ### Code requirements

-All code must pass [black](https://github.com/ambv/black) and [isort](https://github.com/timothycrosley/isort) style checks to be merged.
+All code must pass [black](https://github.com/ambv/black) and [isort](https://github.com/timothycrosley/isort) style checks to be merged, among others.
 It is recommended to install pre-commit hooks to ensure this locally before commiting code:

 ```
 $ poetry run pre-commit install